Construct the attic and roof assembly of homes located in cold climates to minimize the likelihood of ice dam formation on the roof.

 What Ice Dams Are and How They Form

 Ice dams occur if snow is present on a roof and the roof deck under that snow reaches above freezing temperatures.
 Usually, escaping heat from the home is the source of the warming temperatures that cause the snow layer in contact with the roof deck to melt.
 Melt water then runs down the slope of the roof until it reaches the roof eave where the roof deck is cold enough for it to refreeze (Figure 1).
 Ice dams can also form in valleys, around chimneys, or other areas where snow is present and the roof deck is warmer.
 As this cycle of melting, runoff, and refreezing progresses, the ice formations will build up and form a “dam.”
 This dam then causes the meltwater to collect and back up under the roofing, causing roof leaks and damage to the structure.
+Falling ice and dripping water can cause harm to equipment and occupants below.

 Where Ice Dams Occur and Why